ReutMesi/BasketChain-DApp/README.md

 ---

-## 📄 Smart Contract Summary

-### PlayerNFT (ERC721)
-- Unique NFT per player
-- Stores: name, age, height, salary request, position, image URI, and highlight video link

-### BasketToken (ERC20)
-- Team currency for signing players
-- Fixed initial supply for each team

-### TeamManager
-- `createTeam(...)` – Register a new team
-- `registerPlayer(...)` – Mint a new PlayerNFT
-- `signPlayer(...)` – Team signs a player using BasketToken
-- `releasePlayer(...)` – Cancel a signed contract
-- `getTeamStatus(...)` – Retrieve team budget and player list

----

 ## 🐞 Known Issues & Limitations

-See full list in the project presentation, but in brief:
 - Signature requests are not visible in player view yet
 - No ETH cost for creating teams/players (could be spammed)
 - Multi-account access (Metamask) has inconsistencies